 A critical process in this step is to determine what the purpose and use of EP for your room is.
 Will you ever want the image to be “tiled” (or repeated) on each section of the room?
 Will you ever want to display text or lyrics?
 Will you only want to do still imagery or will you want to play videos too?
 Will you ever want to manually dissolve two images (or videos) together?
 What software do you already own?
 These answers will all play a factor in the software you ultimately go with

 Along with software, you will need some sort of multi-screen processor.
 In most cases, this is a piece of hardware.
-The Matrox TripleHead2Go, Sideview’s SideCar ConvergeAV SP123DP2DVI, Green Hippo Hippotizer or Vista Spyder System are all examples of various multi-screen processors.
+The Matrox TripleHead2Go, Sideview’s SideCar ConvergeAV SP123DP2DVI, Green Hippo Hippotizer or Vista Spyder System, and the DatapathX4 are all examples of various multi-screen processors.

 For your convenience, TripleWide Media is a reseller of the Renewed Vision family of products including ProPresenter and the Matrox family of products including the TripleHead2Go.
 When you purchase of one of these products through TripleWide Media, we provide free phone and email support for the first 3 months at no additional cost because we just love helping people make these products work.